Vietnam.vn - Nền tảng quảng bá Việt Nam

 America anxiously waits for Congress to prevent bankruptcy

-New work requirements will apply to food stamp recipients.
+New work requirements will be imposed on food stamp recipients.
 The administration will also end student loan forbearance by the end of August.
-President Joe Biden’s plan to cancel $430 billion in student debt is unaffected because it is awaiting a Supreme Court ruling.
-The deal also clears the approval process for some energy projects, recovers unused Covid-19 relief funds, and creates a mechanism to force agencies to save money before taking actions that affect revenue and spending.
+President Joe Biden’s plan to cancel $430 billion in student debt is unaffected because it is awaiting a Supreme Court decision.
+The agreement also clears the approval process for some energy projects, recovers unused Covid-19 relief funds, and creates a mechanism to force agencies to save money before taking actions that affect revenue and spending.

-In a statement at the White House early this morning, President Biden said the deal helped to dispel the threat of default, while affirming that he had not given up too much.
+In an announcement at the White House early this morning, President Biden said the deal helps dispel the threat of default, while affirming that he has not given too much away.
 The leader called on the House and Senate to quickly pass the deal to "fulfill their duty and build the strongest economy in the history of the world."

 On the Republican side, some say it is more of a political victory than a substantive one, as it does not address the underlying causes of the budget deficit.
-McCarthy acknowledged that it did not meet all of his demands, but predicted that a majority of Republicans would pass the deal.
-"And with Biden's support, I expect his party to support it," McCarthy said.
+Mr. McCarthy acknowledged that it did not meet all the demands, but predicted that a majority of Republicans would pass the deal.
+"And with Mr. Biden's support, I expect his party to support it," Mr. McCarthy said.

 Source link